 are dissolving.
 Where she is dirt

 The Persephone I encountered loves Life and fights her way back to its realm each year.
 But she also is touched by and opens her heart to the Dead and the dark mystery of the Underworld.

 I imagine that she takes her annual leave with care, promising to come back in the Fall, and in return is given gifts to take into Life: seeds gestated in the dark to catalyze spring’s return; messages from the dead to bring Love into the lives of their beloveds above; and the ability to shape shift, releasing the muck and rot of the Underworld that clings to her so that it becomes the fertile soil of the new.

 Persephone’s great power comes from her ability to live in and honor both Death and Life.
 She captures our attention once she has put on her springtime dress, but it is her ability to wear many garments – some bright, others decayed – that show her fullness of being.

 She offers her power to us; invites us to meet our Persephone Self who is able to flow with both Life and Death.
 The Equinoxes, where seasons of extreme touch, are the prefect place to practice walking in and honoring both worlds.
 In fall Death seeps into the fullness of Life while in spring Life springs from the Death of winter and the dry stalks of the last harvest.

 In these early days of spring here in the Northern hemisphere, we are invited to walk between the worlds.
 Religious celebrations such as Ostara, Passover, and Easter offer communal connections and ancient traditions to follow or adapt.
-And/or you may want to create some personal rituals to tune yourself to the wisdom of the season.
-Perhaps you will take a Wisdom Wander to observe how Life and Death are interconnected at this time of year.
-Or you might journal or draw Tarot/oracle cards to cultivate and draw forth your own insight on Persephone-inspired questions such as:
+You may want to create personal rituals to atune yourself to the wisdom of Death flowing into Life at this time of year.